Ferrari at North American International Auto Show (NAIAS)

 Ferrari has chosen Detroit as the venue for the presentation at a biofuel-powered F430 Spider in recognition of growing interest in North America in alternative sources of energy.
 The development of an engine powered by the biofuel E85 comes as part of a research and development program announced during the Technological Innovation Conference held at Maranello last June as part of our 60th Anniversary Celebrations.
-On that particular occasion, Ferrari also unveiled projects focused on improving the energy of the whole car which would in turn lower fuel consumption and emissions levels.
+On that particular occasion, Ferrari also unveiled projects focused on improving the energy of the whole car which would, in turn, lower fuel consumption and emissions levels.
 The ultimate aim being, of course, to cut the latter by 40% by 2012.

-The Ferrari F430 Spider Biofuel uses an 85% ethanol mix and was developed with using experience gleaned in competition.
+The Ferrari F430 Spider Biofuel uses an 85% ethanol mix and was developed using experience gleaned in competition.
 In fact, Formula 1s technical regulations demand that petrol (gasoline) with 5.75% biomass-derived content must be used, while the FIA GT and American Le Mans Series (ALMS), both of which were dominated by the F430 GT2 in 2007, use fuels with 10% ethanol.
 Furthermore, E10 biofuels will be employed in the next A1GP Championship which Ferrari will be supplying with V8 engines.

 Once again, in fact, the track has proved an excellent testing ground for innovative solutions which, if successful, can then be passed on to production cars.
 Such is the efficiency of the transfer of track technology to road cars at Maranello that all of the Prancing Horses cars can already use up to 10% ethanol without any modification whatsoever.

-In the case of the F430 Spider Biofuel, certain modifications were made to the fuel feed system and most importantly to the engine CPU to allow the engine use E85.
-Developing the CPU, two fuels (Flex Fuel) can be used by the engine with the same compression ratio.
-All of the other technical characteristics have remained unchanged with respect to a standard production engine, howe’ver.
+In the case of the F430 Spider Biofuel, certain modifications were made to the fuel feed system and most importantly to the engine CPU to allow the engine to use E85.
+Developing the CPU, two fuels (Flex-Fuel) can be used by the engine with the same compression ratio.
+All of the other technical characteristics have remained unchanged with respect to a standard production engine, however.
 The use of this type of biofuel and the modifications made have resulted in a significant increase in maximum power output (+ 10 hp at the same rpm) and torque (+ 4%) yet overall weight was unchanged.
 The advantages to the environment translate too into a 5% drop in CO2 emissions.